-- CONTEXT OF PRINCIPLES - 1.1 The principles listed below are intended to protect human, animal and other living subjects as well as the environment in all activities carried out in the University.
-It is expected that these principles will be adhered to, and will provide clear guidelines for staff and students. - 2.
-GENERAL ETHICAL PRINCIPLES - 2.1 The University expects staff and students to adhere to the law and to be aware of the ways in which it affects their work.
+1.1 The principles listed below are intended to protect human, animal and other living subjects as well as the environment in all activities carried out in the University.
+It is expected that these principles will be adhered to and will provide clear guidelines for staff and students.

+2. GENERAL ETHICAL PRINCIPLES

+- 2.1 The University expects staff and students to adhere to the law and to be aware of the ways in which it effects their work.
 They should be aware of all relevant University policies and practices, including those relating to Data Protection and Freedom of Information.
 Work, particularly in the areas of Health, Science and Engineering, has health and safety implications: all such work must comply with the University's Health and Safety policies and practices including a full Risk Assessment.
-Researchers† should be aware of and adhere to the University's Code of Conduct for Research, while staff involved in Income Generating Activities (IGA) should adhere to University policy documents relating to contract work, financial management, investment and purchasing, including the current embargo on accepting funding from the tobacco industry. - 2.2 Members of the University should consider the implications of their work in relation to: - Respect for autonomy, which means respect for an individual's capacity for self-determination, bearing in mind each individual's specific needs and vulnerabilities;
+Researchers† should be aware of and adhere to the University's Code of Conduct for Research, while staff involved in Income Generating Activities (IGA) should adhere to University policy documents relating to contract work, financial management, investment and purchasing, including the current embargo on accepting funding from the tobacco industry. - 2.2 Members of the University should consider the implications of their work in relation to: - Respect for autonomy, which means respect for an individual's capacity for self-determination, bearing in mind specific needs and vulnerabilities of individuals: - Non-maleficence, which means avoidance of harm and potential harm, bearing in mind the specific vulnerabilities of those affected; - Beneficence, which means, wherever possible, promoting benefit; - Justice, which means the fair and appropriate treatment of those affected by the work. - 2.3 Members of the University should be aware of and address any ethical issues relating to their work.
+Staff should be aware that the University has adopted ethical principles for teaching, research, income-generating activities and other work, and established an Ethics procedure to ensure that the ethical guidelines are adhered to.
+The way by which this is done will vary depending on the nature of the work, but they should consult with their appropriate Ethics Review Panel where ethical issues have been identified, and all such research, income-generating and teaching activities should be approved by an Ethics Review Panel.
+Students may not initially be aware of the University's ethical principles, but by the time they work

-[†] Footnote: "Research" in this document is defined as a systematic investigation into a topic involving original data or original thought applied to existing information.
-It therefore covers some work within the teaching programme as well as some IGA work and non-academic research carried out by administrative staff.
+&lt;sup>† Footnote: "Research" in this document is defined as a systematic investigation into a topic involving original data or original thought applied to existing information.
+It therefore covers some work within the teaching programme as well as some commercial work and non-academic research carried out by administrative staff.
 "Researchers" is defined as any member of staff, student or other worker at the University who is carrying out the research.